runpod/docs/docs/serverless/references/endpoint-configurations.md

 ### Data Centers

-Control which datacenters you would like your workers deployed and cached.
+Control which data centers can deploy and cache your workers.
+Allowing multiple data centers can help you get a worker more quickly.

-By default all datacenters are selected.
+Default: all data centers

 ### Select Network Volume